bbiswal333/bulletinboard/CreateMicroservice/Exercise_4_CreateServiceTests.md

 ==========================================

 ## Learning Goal
-After this exercise you will know how to setup an automated alternative to manually deploying/testing the service again and again.
-You will learn how to setup a JUnit test suite that will test the Advertisement Controller on an embedded Tomcat web server.
+After this exercise you will know how to setup an automated way to deploy and test the service again and again.
+You will learn how to setup a JUnit test suite that will test the `AdvertisementController` on an embedded Tomcat web server.

 The task of this exercise is to implement a **JUnit test suite** that tests the correct behavior of the provided HTTP methods as specified below.
 Technically you will leverage Spring **Mock Mvc** for mocking all the mechanics of Spring MVC and executing HTTP requests against controllers.
-This will enable you to test your controllers without firing up a web server like tomcat.
+This will enable you to test your controllers without firing up a web server like Tomcat.

 | HTTP Verb |  CRUD      | collection (e.g. `/api/v1/ads/`)   | specific item (e.g. `/api/v1/ads/0`)|